What You Need to Know Before Surgery

 Pre-anesthetic blood testing is important in reducing the risk of anesthesia.
 Every pet needs blood testing before surgery to ensure that the liver and kidneys can handle the anesthetic.
 Even apparently healthy animals can have serious organ system problems that cannot be detected without blood testing.
 If there is a problem, it is much better to find it before it causes anesthetic or surgical complications.
 Animals that have minor dysfunction will handle the anesthetic better if they receive IV fluids during surgery.
 If serious problems are detected, surgery can be postponed until the problem is corrected.

-We require in-house blood testing before surgery, which we will go over with you when you bring your pet in.
-This testing includes a comprehensive blood count, serum chemistry, and coagulation profile.
+We require in-house blood testing before surgery, which includes a comprehensive blood count, serum chemistry, and coagulation profile.
 For geriatric or ill pets, additional blood tests, electrocardiograms, or x-rays may be required before surgery as well.

 It is important that surgery be done on an empty stomach to reduce the risk of vomiting during and after anesthesia.
-You will need to withhold food and water for at least 8 to 10 hours before surgery.
+You will need to withhold food and water for at least 10-12 hours prior to surgery.

 Will my pet have stitches?